Ella van Heemstra: Personal life

 Van Heemstra was an early supporter of Adolf Hitler and his Nazi regime, penning several articles in praise of the fascist leader.
+Micky Burn was her lover; they corresponded while he was a prisoner at Colditz Castle, Oflag IV-C, after both left fascism, and after his release.

 Later life

-In the early 1960s she lived in Los Angeles with her friend Leonard Gershe, and then later in San Francisco, where she did volunteer work for soldiers coming back from Vietnam.
+In the early 1960s she lived in Los Angeles with her friend Leonard Gershe, and then later in San Francisco, where she did volunteer work for soldiers coming back from the Vietnam War.

 When she visited Los Angeles she was entertained by friends like George Cukor, Mrs. Mildred Knopf (wife of Edwin H. Knopf) and Veronique Peck.
 She spent the rest of her life in her daughter's house in Tolochenaz, Switzerland where she died in 1984.
 Audrey accompanied her mother's body to the Netherlands for funeral.

+Filmography

 Honours

 Ella was named Dame of the Most Venerable Order of the Hospital of Saint John of Jerusalem by Queen Elizabeth II on 7 September 1971.